Navbar

 “Molly" is a slang term used to refer to a crystalline or powdered form of MDMA (3,4-methylenedioxymethamphetamine), which is a synthetic psychoactive substance that falls under the phenethylamine class.
 Molly is structurally similar to amphetamine and possesses both stimulant and psychedelic-like effects.

-Molly, also commonly referred to as “Ecstasy,” has been one of the most popular recreational psychoactive drugs since the mid-1980s.
+Molly, also commonly referred to as “Ecstasy,” has been one of the most popular recreational drugs since the mid-1980s.
 The term “Ecstasy” typically refers to MDMA in pill form.
 However, both “Molly” and Ecstasy” are often used interchangeably.

 MDMA often comes in pill form.

-Decades after its initial synthesis under the name ‘Safryl-Methyl-Amin’, the first mechanistic studies to investigate how MDMA interacts with the body and produces its effects were conducted by Merck chemist Max Oberlin to.
+Decades after its initial synthesis under the name ‘Safryl-Methyl-Amin’, the first studies to investigate how MDMA interacts with the body and produces its effects were conducted by Merck chemist Max Oberlin to.
 Although Oberlin was forced to halt his research due to rising material costs, he encouraged other researchers to continue exploring this field.

-The Pharmacology of MDMA
+The Brain Effects of MDMA

 MDMA stimulates the release of the neurotransmitters or “chemical messengers”: norepinephrine, serotonin, and dopamine.
-MDMA also blocks the reuptake of these chemicals, resulting in increased concentration levels in the brain.
+MDMA also blocks the reuptake of these chemicals into neurons, resulting in increased concentration levels in the brain and prolonging their effects on the brain and body.

 When MDMA is ingested, serotonin, which is associated with mood elevation, and norepinephrine, which has physical effects, are released in greater amounts than dopamine.